 Click an element to resize and to access the properties panel.
 Some elements you can double-click to add text to it or access their layers like with the Viewstack.

 In the properties panel you can rename elements, change the position/size, lock the position, choose border color, fill, edit stroke strength and opacity, add rounded corners, edit font (size, color) and add interactions or tie an observer to the element.

 Note: The properties window differs, depending on the selected element.

-To add an interaction click the element that should trigger the interaction, select INTERACTIONS in the PROPERTIES window and make your selection.
-Test interactions in Review mode.
+To add an interaction click the element that should trigger the interaction, select INTERACTIONS in the properties panel and make your selection.
+Test your interactions by switching to preview.